TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 convert to clip space

-divide X,Y,Z by depth W (done by GPU, can't be controlled) draw to the screen at X,Y. Use Z for depth check.
+divide X,Y,Z by depth W (done by GPU, cannot be controlled) draw to the screen at X,Y. Use Z for depth check.
 ```